SOE Agent Profiles

 Noor was mentioned in despatches in October 1946 for her secret work in France and awarded the Croix de Guerre by the French, but British recognition was more complicated: recommendations for a George Medal and MBE eventually led to a posthumous award of a George Cross in 1949 (read the citation here).
 In 1952 Jean Overton Fuller, a close friend of Noor’s who lived three doors away from her mother in Taviton Street, published Madeleine (later revised and reprinted under the titles Born For Sacrifice and Noor-un-nisa Inayat Khan), the first of Fuller’s many investigations into SOE agents and their wartime captors, among them John Starr, double agent Henri Déricourt and SS interrogator Ernst Vogt.
 The most recent biography of Noor Inayat Khan is Shrabani Basu's Princess Spy, published in 2006.

-In March 2014, Noor will feature on one of the Royal Mail's Remarkable Lives commemorative stamps.Back to SOE Agent Profiles
+Noor appears on one of the Royal Mail's new Remarkable Lives commemorative stamps.Back to SOE Agent Profiles